 Sloan grabbed her face roughly, turning her head from one side to the other, inspecting the cuts.
 “Grow a pair,” she growled.
 “Just a few little fucking scratches.
 You don’t need a damn medic and an infirmary bed.”

 She turned and stormed out of the cockpit, leaving Larkins slumped against the back of her seat staring after her.
-When Sloan was gone, Larkins turned to look at the copilot’s seat, and the image of Hanstad’s body hit her again, the few seconds where she had turned and seen his body playing on repeat in her mind just as if it was happening in reality.
+When Sloan was gone, Larkins turned to look at the copilot’s seat and the image of Hanstad’s body hit her again, the few seconds where she had turned and seen his body playing on repeat in her mind just as if it was happening in reality.
 Every time the memory ended, it looped again, and again, over and over.
 A deafening ringing rose up in her ears, drowning out the pounding of her heart and her short, gasping breaths as she collapsed into an awkward sitting position on the floor, squeezing her eyes shut and trying to block out the memory.
 Focus, damn it.
 Don’t think about it, don’t feel anything.
 It’s not going to do you any good.
 She struggled to get herself under control, not wanting to feel anything, or acknowledge the horror and sickness entwining her insides.
-Dealing with emotions was for weak people and cowards.
+Not having control over emotions was for weak people and cowards.
 She could control it.
 She had to, for her own good.

 Finally, the agony stopped and she had just enough strength left to push herself off to one side of the mess she had made as she collapsed onto her side, squeezing her eyes shut again.
 She felt the wet heat of tears forcing themselves out and running down her cheeks as she tried to regain control of herself.
 Don’t do this.
 You need to be better than this.
 You have to be stronger.